USA

 Recognition of a person, vehicle or animal in the frame.
 Private mode with closed lens.
 Tamper - alarm if you try to damage or remove the camera.
 Possibility to configure an alarm.

-The camera distinguishes people, animals and vehicles.
-Recognizes the sounds of glass breaking, dog barking, cat meowing, baby crying.
+The camera distinguishes between people, animals and vehicles.
+Recognizes the sounds of glass breaking, dogs barking, cats meowing, and children crying.
+Private mode with a button that blocks the camera.

 Mountoutdoorindoor